HUGEFANCY/HugeFancyMarlin/TeensyArduino_Codes/Code_Teensy_Schaltschrank/README.md

     - Receives Hotend Target Temperature for forwarding to the Hotend

 ## Motoren_Raeder.ino
-- Future Code to make the entire Printer Mobile
+- Future Feature to make the entire Printer Mobile

 ## RS485.ino
 - Communication between the two teensies, sends header, content and checksum every 1 second

 ## Relays.ino
--
+- Starting and stopping the relay for the air compressor.

 ## RGB_Led.ino
 - RGB LED as visual status signal